 With: Cognac, orange curaçao, pineapple juice, pineapple sugar syrup and aromatic bitters.

 We say: The bitters play a crucial role in the balance of this after-dinner brandy and pineapple cocktail.

-With: Dark blended rum, Campari, pineapple juice, lime juice and sugar syrup
+With: Dark rum, Campari, pineapple juice, lime juice and sugar syrup.

 We say: Bittersweet and fruity with pungent rum notes sipped through crushed ice.
 Properly Tiki-tastic.